zeroflucs-given/generics/README.md

 Uses a mapper function to assign input values to buckets.

 ### If
 If returns the equivilent value based on the predicate.
+This is an eager evaluation of both sides and not a true ternary operator.

 ### Last / LastWithContext
 Returns the last item of the slice that matches the filter.